 OSHA outreach courses are not a necessary requirement.
-However, several employees use it as a foundation for training whereas they are also a requirement for various industries.
-The 10 Hour Construction Course is perfect for any individual who doesn’t have a lot of time on their hand but still wants to pick up a side hobby or second job.
+However, several employees use it as a foundation for training and are also required for various industries.
+The OSHA 10-Hour Construction Course is perfect for any individual who doesn’t have a lot of time but still wants to pick up a side hobby or second job.
 You might end up saving a decent amount of money after training for only 10 hours!

 Which Employees Require OSHA Training?

-The most important employees that require training are the full-time employees however employers must not ignore the other employees that work for them.
+The most important employees that require training are the full-time employees.
+However, employers must not ignore the other employees that work for them.
 Their training is essential as well.
-Employees that have been newly hired should receive training in all aspects.
-Part-time employees should be trained where they are required.
-Just because they work for fewer hours in the week does not get them exempted from OSHA training.
-Workers working in the night shift and the management staff also need to be trained.
-These groups must not be overlooked where safety training is required as it is equally important for them to be aware and educated as well.
+Newly hired employees should get training in all aspects.
+Part-time employees should get training as and when required.
+Just because they work fewer hours in the week does not exempt them from OSHA training.
+Workers working on the night shift and the management staff also need to be trained.
+These groups must not be overlooked where safety training is required.
+It is equally important for them to be aware and educated.

 - OSHA divides all industries according to various standards.
-Industries such as Agriculture, Construction along with others follow the respective guidelines, whereas the general industry covers all the other industries that exist.
+Industries such as Agriculture, Construction, and others follow the respective guidelines, whereas the general industry covers all the other existing industries.

-- An extremely comprehensive course is available on OSHA outreach courses where you can either put in few hours of your time to understand the guidelines and training for construction or you can put in 30 Hours of proper time and consideration to get the deep analysis of how to perform better in OSHA guidelines.
+- An extremely comprehensive course is available on OSHA outreach courses where you can either put in a few hours of your time to understand the guidelines and training for construction or you can put in OSHA 30 Hours of proper time and consideration to get a deep analysis of how to perform better in OSHA guidelines.

 - Based on the amount of responsibility that will have to be undertaken in order to manage the whole team with all the employees and workers.

-- Certain protocols and safety measures require special training and hence this may be categorized as functional-specific training.
+- Certain protocols and safety measures require special training.
+Hence you may categorize it as functional-specific training.

-The courses are eventually name based on their industry along with the responsibility that needs to be entailed.
-Each course is based on the function-specific knowledge that pertains to the respective industries.
+The courses are eventually named based on their industry and the responsibility that must be entailed.
+Each course is based on function-specific knowledge that pertains to the respective industries.
 Moreover, customized courses are also available to employers so that they can easily understand their duties in relation to their workers.
 One of these industry-specific courses is OSHA 30 Construction, intended for workers seeking jobs as supervisors or managers in a reputable construction industry.
 This course provides knowledge about essential site safety topics such as Personal Protective Equipment (PPE), potential site hazards, Fire protection, and many more to enhance the skills and abilities of workers to counter safety management procedures effectively.

-Employees are not required to constantly update and refresh their training on an annual basis.
-There are only certain scenarios that make it vital for them to refresh their knowledge and receive further training.
-Follow up training can be conducted in the event that:
+Employees need not constantly update and refresh their training on an annual basis.
+Only certain scenarios make it vital for them to refresh their knowledge and receive further training.
+Your workplace may conduct follow-up training in the event that:

 - The workplace has introduced new hazards.

-- The employee has not been able to apply his previous training properly and has inadequate knowledge.
+- The employee has been unable to apply his previous training properly and has inadequate knowledge.